WBSS (AM)

+WBSS (1490 AM), is a 400-watt radio station under the ownership of Longport Media, licensed to Pleasantville, New Jersey, and operating with a Regional Mexican format.

 History

-The first station to broadcast on the 1490 frequency at the South Jersey shore was WBAB in Atlantic City, which operated as a CBS affiliate in the 1940s.
-WBAB went off the air and by 1955 had been replaced by WLDB (named for its owners, Leroy and Dorothy Bremmer).
+The first station to broadcast on the 1490 frequency at the South Jersey shore was WBAB in Atlantic City, on January 31, 1940.
+WBAB was owned by the Press-Union Publishing Company, which owns The Atlantic Press and the Evening Union.
+WBAB went off the air in March 1951; and by April 9, 1955 had been replaced by WLDB (named for its owners, Leroy and Dorothy Bremmer).
 By the early 1970s WLDB was an NBC affiliate playing mostly country music.

-In late 1974 WLDB was sold to a group of local African-American businessmen.
-The call sign was changed to WUSS ("We're The United States of Soul!") and the station began to target the black community with its programming.
-During its 20-year run as an Urban station, some of the WUSS personalities included Larry Hicks, Larry Hayes, Lee "Brown Sugar" Sherman, Ron Allen, Eddie O'Jay, Stan Brooks, Cooks Books, Jimmy Mack, Robert G Money, Kingsley Smith, Ellis B. "Bruce Ellis" Feaster, Steve Ross, with The Dude & The Dudess, Vernon Robbins, Cleo Rowe, and William K. Fisher Jr. WUSS was successful for a number of years under the name "1490 jAMs", but eventually fell victim to the general trend away from music on AM.
+In February 1974, WLDB was sold to The Atlantic Business and Development Corp., a group of local African-American businessmen.
+The call sign was changed to WUSS ("We're the United States of Soul!") and the station began to target the Black community with its programming.
+During its 20-year run as an Urban station, some of the WUSS personalities included Larry Hicks, Larry Hayes, Lee "Brown Sugar" Sherman, Ron Allen, Eddie O'Jay, Stan Brooks, Cooks Books, Jimmy Mack, Robert G Money, Kingsley Smith, Ellis B. "Bruce Ellis" Feaster, Steve Ross, with The Dude & The Dudess, Vernon Robbins, Cleo Rowe, and William K. Fisher Jr. WUSS was successful for a number of years under the name 1490 jAMs, but eventually fell victim to the general trend away from music on AM.
 After a short period of running satellite-delivered talk and oldies/blues programming, it went silent in the mid-1990s, then was sold to the owners of WOND.